 Radioactivity concentration at t=0, C(0), can be calculated from equation 1, where λ is:

 As the label is decaying, the radioactivity measurement becomes more difficult.
-To compensate that, the duration of PET “frames” are extended to collect more data for each concentration measurement.
-Halflife of the isotope label, physiological clearance of the ligand, and sensitivity of the scanner determine how long the ligand concentration can be measured with PET.
+To compensate that, the duration of PET "frames" are extended to collect more data for each concentration measurement.
+Half-life of the isotope label, physiological clearance of the radiopharmaceutical, and sensitivity of the PET scanner determine how long the ligand concentration can be measured with PET.
+Long axis field of view PET scanners have markedly improved sensitivity, but that may limit the administered dose.

 After decay correction, radioactivity concentration is proportional to the ligand concentration.
-The proportionality constant (specific radioactivity) is measured at the time of tracer administration (t=0).
+The proportionality constant (molar activity, or specific activity) is measured at the time of radiopharmaceutical administration (t=0).
 With that we can convert the measured radioactivity concentration (Bq/mL) to the chemical concentration of the ligand in picomoles per litre.

 The radioligand concentration in tissue is dependent on